google/skia/site/user/api/SkPaint_Reference.md

 SkScalar getStrokeMiter() const
 </pre>

-The limit at which a sharp corner is drawn beveled.
+returns <a href="#Miter_Limit">Miter Limit</a>, angles with sharp cornersThe limit at which a sharp corner is drawn beveled.

 ### Return Value